Skip to main content

 What you will study

-To complete Master of Applied Finance, you must complete eight core courses and four electives.
+To earn the Master of Applied Finance, you must successfully complete eight core units and four elective units.

 • Portfolio Management*